 Sunday: 11 a.m.-midnight

 Everson Royce Bar

-Sure, there’s a really impressive spirits list, but this is all about late night eats, which Everson Royce Bar (aka ERB) in the Arts District also does supremely well thanks to Osteria alum, Matt Molina.
-It’s bar food done just right, with a famously indulgent cheeseburger and out-of-this-world biscuits.
-Potato tacos and shrimp rolls are on the menu, too, and whether you keep drinking or sop up the end of your night with bar fare, all is right at ERB.
+Sure, there’s a great cocktail menu and spirits list, but this guide is all about late night eats, which Everson Royce Bar in the Arts District (1936 E 7th St, Los Angeles 90021) does supremely well thanks to Osteria alum, Matt Molina.
+ERB's menu includes a famously indulgent cheeseburger, out-of-this-world biscuits, potato tacos and shrimp rolls.
+Whether you keep drinking or sop up the end of your night with bar fare, all is right at ERB.